wasamasa/shackle/README.rst

   in the fallback rule to only alter ``switch-to-buffer`` to pop up windows instead while keeping this Emacs default.

+- ``:align`` and ``t``:

+  Align a new window at the bottom of the current frame by deleting every other window than the currently selected one, then wait for the window to be "dealt" with.
+This can either happen by burying its buffer with ``q`` or by deleting its window with ``C-x 0``.

+- ``:defer`` and ``t``:

+  Not all aligned windows behave equally and can be expected to be "dealt" with immediately.
+An example for such an exception would be `helm <https://github.com/emacs-helm/helm>`_ which pops up a window and cleans up its buffers and finally the window itself.
+To accomodate for this behaviour, use this key-value pair.
+To detect whether it's needed at all, use the ``:align`` key with the ``t`` value on its own and check whether the window in question throws errors.

 - ``:frame`` and ``t``:

   Pop buffer to a frame instead of a window.